Pages

 • Muslims and Coptic Christians are slaughtering each other in Egypt

-A recent study showed that fully one third of the world’s governments, comprising 75% of the world’s population, severely restrict religion, either by government or social sanctions.
+A recent study showed that fully one third of the world’s governments, comprising 75% of the world’s population, severely restrict religion.
 Worldwide, religious hostilities are up 24% since 2011.

 Another reason the UN hates FBOs: FBOs meddle.
-Oddly, despite the world’s becoming more and more secular, religious and quasi-religious groups have been gaining influence at the UN.
 If a special interest group can’t get the laws they want at a national level – issues such as abortion rights, birth control, same-sex marriage, drugs, stem cells – they dub themselves an FBO and take their case to the UN.

-In 2008, after studying FBOs for several years a department of the UN called the Population Fund created a UN agency called Global Interfaith Network for Population and Development that brought together over 400 different FBOs.
+In 2008, after studying the problem for several years the UN created an agency called Global Interfaith Network for Population and Development that brought together over 400 different FBOs.

 It’s getting out of control.
 And, as noted in Part 1 of this series, pendulums always swing back.
 Some in the UN are beginning to see that their faith in Faith-Based Organizations was misplaced.
-They argue that “religion is too contentious and should not be involved in public life,” and cite the many UN representatives that have been killed in Bagdad, Algiers, and Kabul in the name of “religion.”
+They argue that “religion is too contentious and should not be involved in public life,” and cite the many UN representatives that have been killed in the Middle East, Africa and other trouble spots in the name of “religion.”

-There’s another UN-linked threat to religion: The growth in FBOs is threatening the NGOs – non-governmental organizations, such as Red Cross, Red Crescent, and women’s rights groups, that have had influential and lucrative partnerships with the UN.
-As the FBOs start impacting the NGOs pocketbook, we should expect to see NGOs lobbying for the UN to turn a cold shoulder to religion.
+There’s another UN-linked threat to religion: The growth in funding for FBOs is threatening the NGOs – non-governmental organizations, such as Red Cross, Red Crescent, and women’s rights groups, that have had influential and lucrative partnerships with the UN.
+As the FBOs start impacting the NGOs pocketbooks, we should expect to see NGOs lobbying for the UN to turn a cold shoulder to religion.

 Finally, the latest accusation is that more than 70% of the NGOs and FBOs working with the UN are ‘Christian.’
 So now Muslim, Hindu, Buddhist, and Jewish organizations are pressuring the UN to correct what they perceive as a bias toward Christian programs.

-Can you see how one or more of these issues might finally drive the Secretary General of the U.N. to step up to the microphone one day soon and announce:
+Can you see how one or more of these issues might finally drive the Secretary General of the U.N. to step up to the microphone and order the destruction of religion, similar to what I fictionalized in my novel Resurrection Day.

 Okay, so maybe it won’t happen exactly like that.
 But, as we’ll see in the final part of this series, it will happen…